Anywhere in Italy, you can dial 113 for the police (also ambulance and fire).

 For emergencies or specialized needs, the general hospital in Siena is the Ospedale Santa Maria alle Scotte, tel.
 0577-585-111.
 It’s just outside the city center, behind the railway station.

-If you need a doctor in Siena, a medical office conveniently located is the Studio Medico Siena Centro in via di Pantaneto 105, a four-minute walk from your residence.
+If you need a doctor in Siena, the Studio Medico Siena Centro in via di Pantaneto 105 is conveniently located, just a four-minute walk from your residence.
 It is open Monday to Friday, 11:00 AM to 7:00 PM.

 Always carry with you your smartphone and the International SOS card.